joshua-a-lucas/joshua-a-lucas.github.io/_tabs/about.md

 order: 4
 ---

-Hi, I'm Josh - a Cyber Security Analyst with a passion for malware analysis, digital forensics and incident response.
+Hi, I'm Josh - an Incident Responder with a passion for cloud security, digital forensics and malware analysis.